 In our calculation of interference we have taken into account the expected amount of relay traffic per node, which is found based on the exact hopcount distribution over the honey-grid.
 Deviation from the uniform node distribution could affect the hopcount, and consequently the total amount of traffic per node.
 The effect of this point on C/I calculations requires further investigation.
-However, regardless of the total traffic per node, the probability of transmission per node, q in (9), could never exceed 1.
-Hence, we still could conclude that interference in mobile ad-hoc networks remains upper-bounded even when uniform distribution of nodes is not the case.
+However, regardless of the total traffic per node, the probability of transmission per node, q in (9), can never exceed 1.
+Hence, we still may conclude that interference in mobile ad-hoc networks remains upper-bounded even when the nodes are not uniformly distributed.